Biomechanical Toy

 Biomechanical Toy is a scrolling run and gun video game released for arcades by Gaelco in 1995.

 Gameplay

 The player takes the role of Inguz who has to traverse toyland and shoot evil toys, collect power-ups, and defeat bosses to advance levels.

 Plot

-A criminal called Scrubby has escaped.
-He was imprisoned for trying to steal the Magic Pendulum - which brings toys to life.
+A criminal named Scrubby has escaped.
+He was imprisoned for trying to steal the Magic Pendulum, which brings toys to life.
 Relik, a cuckoo clock, guards the pendulum.
 Scrubby appears suddenly and steals the pendulum.
-A hero called Inguz, are called on to recover the pendulum before the toys' magical world disappears.
+A hero named Inguz is called upon to recover the pendulum before the toys' magical world disappears.

 Release

-Biomechanical Toy is planned to be included as part of the Gaelco Arcade 1 compilation for Evercade, marking its first console debut.
+Biomechanical Toy was included as part of the Gaelco Arcade 1 compilation for Evercade, marking its first console debut.